aquasecurity/kube-bench/README.md

 There are four output states:
 - [PASS] indicates that the test was run successfully, and passed.
 - [FAIL] indicates that the test was run successfully, and failed.
 The remediation output describes how to correct the configuration, or includes an error message describing why the test could not be run.
-- [WARN] means this test needs further attention, for example it is a test that needs to be run manually.
+- [WARN] means this test needs further attention, for example, it is a test that needs to be run manually.
 Check the remediation output for further information.
 - [INFO] is informational output that needs no further action.

 Note: